CITIZENSHIP & IMMIGRATION PROJECT

 Pathways to Citizenship + Family Unity

-CRLA Foundation’s Citizenship & Immigrant Project provides informational services, high quality legal assistance, advocacy support, and community capacity building to provide immigrants the opportunity to be a part of the decision making process that affects their families and community.
-We serve the some of the most marginalized communities throughout rural California.
-CRLA Foundation's Citizenship and Immigration Project focuses on providing outreach and information on constitutional rights, family emergency planning, protection from immigration fraud, the naturalization process, the immigration consequences of criminal convictions, and immigration relief and benefits.
-Attorneys provide training to community advocates on immigration and naturalization law and provide direct assistance to immigrant communities with applying for citizenship, VAWA, T visas, U visas, Deferred Action for Childhood Arrivals, family based immigration relief, and relief for unaccompanied minors (asylum and SIJS).
+This project focuses on outreach and provides information on constitutional rights, family emergency planning, protection from immigration fraud, the naturalization process, the immigration consequences of criminal convictions, and immigration relief and benefits.
+Attorneys provide training to community advocates on immigration and naturalization law and provide direct assistance to immigrant communities with applying for citizenship, VAWA, T visas, U visas, Deferred Action for Childhood Arrivals (DACA), family based immigration relief, and relief for unaccompanied minors (asylum and SIJS).

-CRLA Foundation began it's Undocumented Unaccompanied Minors Project in 2013 where we assist with applications for Special Immigrant Juvenile Status, Asylum, and other forms of immigration relief.
-Beginning in 2018, CRLA Foundation is proud to offer more robust removal defense services throughout the Central Valley and Northern California.
+CRLAF began the Undocumented Unaccompanied Minors Project in 2013 where we assist with applications for Special Immigrant Juvenile Status, Asylum, and other forms of immigration relief.
+Beginning in 2018, CRLAF is proud to offer more robust removal defense services throughout the Central Valley and Northern California.

 To reach the Citizenship and Immigration Project, please call and leave a voicemail on our message line (916) 446-7901.